jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-beta.md

    * `audit` — Violations will be recorded as an annotation in the audit logs, but don't affect whether the pod is allowed.
    * `warn` — Violations will send a warning message back to the user, but don't affect whether the pod is allowed.sent back to the user.

 In addition to modes you can also pin the policy to a specific version for example v1.22.
 Pinning to a specific version allows the behavior to remain consistent as the policy definition changes over Kubernetes releases.
+If pinning to a specific Pod Security Standard version in a Kubernetes release you should take the time to understand the Kubernetes [supported version policy](/releases/version-skew-policy/#supported-versions).

 ## Hands on demo